mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;Extra partitions list&gt; (default: empty)

-This variable is used to define extra partitions which will be added after data partition. `MENDER_EXTRA_PARTS_SIZES_MB` and `MENDER_EXTRA_PARTS_FSTAB` can be used to further tweak the partition setup.
+This variable defines extra partitions which will be added after the data partition. `MENDER_EXTRA_PARTS_SIZES_MB` and `MENDER_EXTRA_PARTS_FSTAB` can be used to further tweak the partition setup.
 For example: